 The obvious answer is that you apply for a change of address when you move from one place to another.
 You’re either an individual or a whole family moving out or your business is relocating to a new address.

 In this case, you can start receiving mail usually on your first day at your new address.

-However, if it was a sudden move or you failed to apply for it before moving, you can submit the request and backdate it for up to 3 months before the current date.
+However, if it was a sudden move or you’ve failed to apply for one before moving, you can submit the request and backdate it for up to 3 months before the current date.